 Alongside the street-side vendors, Tonghua Night Market hosts several popular teppanyaki restaurants.
 Along Linjiang Street, a filling teppanyaki meal is a must-have.
 The meal fries up meats, vegetables, eggs, and sauces on a table-side metal cooking surface.
 Starting as cheap as US$3, both your wallet and your stomach will thank you for trekking out here!

 Getting there: From MRT Xinyi Anhe Station, walk east on Xinyi Road towards Taipei 101.
-Hang a right on Tonghua Street and walk south about five blocks to Linjiang Street to find the night market.
+Hang a right on Tonghua Street and walk south about five blocks to Linjiang Street.

 Ningxia Night Market